teelahti/gp-janitor/README.md

 **Note!**

 As this service changes Internet Explorer registry values under the current user registry node, it cannot run as LocalSystem (Windows service default).
-You need to open local services manager, and change the service user to you personal user account you want to keep clean.
+You need to use sc.exe or open local services manager, and change the service user to you personal user account you want to keep clean.
 This is annoying, but there is no easy other way.
-An option would be to use startup commands instead of a Windows service.
+Another option is to use this tool as startup command instead of a Windows service.